remotion-dev/remotion/packages/docs/docs/renderer/extract-audio.md

 _string_

 The path where the extracted audio will be saved.
+The file extension must match the audio codec.
+To find the appropriate file extension, use [`getVideoMetadata()`](/docs/renderer/get-video-metadata) to read the field `audioFileExtension`.

 ### `logLevel`